pengowray/VaraHuffmanNet/README.md

   *  Huffman Table 1 (above) gives the length of each prefix code, and what symbol (e.g. ascii character) it represeents

 * Notes:
-  *  Partial decoding or streaming of Huffman Encoded messages cannot be supported: The entire Huffman encoded message must be received before any of it can be practically decoded (because Huffman Table 2, needed to decode the message, comes at the end, after the encoded message)
+  *  Partial decoding or streaming of Huffman Encoded messages cannot be supported: The entire Huffman encoded message must be received before any of it can be practically decoded (because Huffman Table 2, needed to decode the message body, comes at the end, after the encoded message body)

 ## Background